synersignart/ardupilot-4.7.0/README.md

     12    arm-none-eabi-size --version
     13    sudo apt-get install gcc-arm-none-eabi

-to build your target you must first assign a ID then create a folder of your target board
+to build your target you must first assign a ID  You can Edit this file and add to the lists

-board types.txt
+ardupilot/Tools/AP_bootloader/board types.txt
-ardupilot/Tools/AP_bootloader

-Folder of your Target board
+Then create a folder of your target Folder of your Target board ardupilot/libraries/AP_HAL_ChibiOS/hwdef
-ardupilot/libraries/AP_HAL_ChibiOS/hwdef